stacklane/docs/🗄/Article/models/text.md

 Stacklane supports two different types of rich text fields.
 Rich text fields are necessary when a user needs to enter formatted text which will ultimately be displayed as HTML.
-Both field types share the same functionality &mdash; the primary difference is in how they are natively stored, and in how they will primarily be edited on the front-end.
+Both field types share the same functionality -- the primary difference is in how they are natively stored, and in how they will primarily be edited on the front-end.

 # HTML {#html}

 The `html` field type is recommended when the user interface front-end will use a WYSIWYG editor.
-The `html` field type is also best suited for cases where dual modes (HTML or Markdown) are needed &mdash;
-for example, if some users may want a WYSIWYG HTML editor, and others may want to enter Markdown directly.
+The `html` field type is also best suited for cases where dual modes (HTML or Markdown) are needed -- for example, if some users may want a WYSIWYG HTML editor, and others may want to enter Markdown directly.

 ## Valid Structure {#html-valid}

-To ensure uniformity the HTML allowed by this field limits elements and attributes, and any front-end editor should take this into consideration &mdash;
-most editors allow configuration of allowed input.
+To ensure uniformity the HTML allowed by this field limits elements and attributes, and any front-end editor should take this into consideration -- most editors allow configuration of allowed input.

 It expects a series of block level elements: